Grilling Spare Ribs Photo Grilling Ribs with Rib Marinade: Wooden Earth—Wood Plates

 Matching side dishes are diverse and varied.
 Corn on the cob, baked potatoes or French fries as well as coleslaw and grilled vegetables are popular.
 Depending on your preference, the side dish can be savory, sweet or light.
 You can also serve different salads or bread variations such as baguette, ciabatta or flatbread.

 Dips are also an important part of enjoying spare ribs.
-A classic barbecue sauce should not be missing.
-Other delicious options include honey mustard sauce, garlic yogurt dip, guacamole or a spicy salsa.
+A classic barbecue sauce is a must.
+Other delicious options include honey mustard sauce, garlic yogurt dip, guacamole, and spicy salsa.
 Homemade dips They taste particularly good and can also be prepared according to individual preferences.

 And finally ...

 To prepare successful spare ribs, there are a few important tips and tricks that will help you achieve the perfect result.
-Here is some advice to keep in mind for your next barbecue:
+Here are some tips you should definitely keep in mind for your next barbecue:

 Tips and tricks